 Is $3,000 per month ($36,000 per year) a good salary?

-$3,000 per month is not a good salary to live on. $36k per year is below the average household income of $63k.
-After tax income is estimated to be around $2,400, not counting withholdings, deductions, or allowances.
-The majority of a $36k salary will be consumed by normal living expenses, making it hard to build wealth.
+$3,000 per month is not a good salary to live on. $36k per year is below the median household income of $67.5k.
+After-tax income is estimated at around $2,400, not counting withholdings, deductions, or allowances.
+The majority of a $36k salary will be consumed by everyday living expenses, making it hard to build wealth.

 However, living on $3,000 per month is possible.
 A careful budgeter and minimalist should do well on $36k per year in the right area.

-Luckily for you, I’m going to show you why $36k isn’t considered a good salary.
-I’ll show you what is considered a good salary and the best places to live on $36k.
+Luckily for you, I will show you why $36k isn’t considered a good salary.
+I’ll show you what is considered a good salary and the best places to live for $36k.
 Ultimately, your strategy should be to raise your income level and start building wealth.

-This article may contain affiliate links which pays a commission and supports this blog!
-Thank you for your support!
+This article may contain affiliate links that pay a commission and support this blog!
+I appreciate your support!

 Is $3,000 per month ($36,000 salary) considered good?

 A $36k salary is not considered a good income.
-According to PEW Research, middle class income is currently between $42k and $126k per year.
+According to PEW Research, middle-class income is between $42k and $126k per year.
 Therefore, a salary of $36k per year leaves you in a lower income class.
-Additionally, a 36k salary is typically consumed by high cost of living.
+Additionally, a 36k salary is typically consumed by the high cost of living.

-First of all, $3,000 per month puts you in a low income bracket.
+First, $3,000 per month puts you in a low-income bracket.
 For a single person, you may do fine on $36k per year if you are low-maintenance.
-However, families of two or more people tend to struggle with keeping expenses low.
+However, families of two or more people struggle to keep expenses low.

 At $36k, you’re only $6k away from being considered middle class.
-However, depending on your cost of living, even the low-end of the middle class can be a struggle.
+However, depending on your living cost, even the middle class’s low end can be a struggle.

 What is considered a good salary?

-A household income of $63,000 per year is considered average and should be adequate to support a family.
+A household income of $67,521 per year is considered median and should be adequate to support a family.
 Maximum happiness is achieved at $75,000 per year.
-Studies have found earning more money above $75k results in minimal increases to one’s overall happiness.
+Studies have found earning more money above $75k results in minimal increases in one’s overall happiness.

-The lower your current income, the easier it is to improve your happiness and stress with minimal increases to income.
-For example, someone making $36k and receiving a raise to $40k would see a bigger increase to happiness than $70k to $74k.
+The lower your current income, the easier it is to improve your happiness and stress with minimal increases in income.
+For example, someone making $36k and receiving a raise to $40k would see more joy than $70k to $74k.

-So an average household earner who makes $63k is considered reasonably happy.
+So the typical household earner who makes $67.5k is considered reasonably happy.
 However, the earner still has room for improvement in terms of happiness.

-My opinion is these results come down to your ability to live life without worrying about a financial emergency.
-It’s much easier to fix a broken car when you’ve got more disposable income at $70k per year.
-However, a broken down car can be devastating when living paycheck to paycheck.
+These results come from your ability to live without worrying about a financial emergency.
+It’s much easier to fix a broken car when you’ve more disposable income at $70k per year.
+However, a broken-down car can be devastating when living paycheck to paycheck.

-Once you’ve reached $75k, promotions don’t really buy you any more peace of mind.
+Once you’ve reached $75k, promotions don’t buy you more peace of mind.
 Instead, your disposable income can be used to invest or go on vacation.

 Where can I live on $36,000 per year?

-Living on $36k per year is possible, but it’s easier in rural low-cost of living areas.
-The lower the cost of living, the less expensive it is to live and pay for rent, groceries, gas, etc. Currently, El Paso TX, Lexington KY, and Wichita KS are some of the best low-cost of living areas.
+Living on $36k per year is possible, but it’s easier in rural, low-cost living areas.
+The lower the cost of living, the less expensive it is to live and pay for rent, groceries, gas, etc. El Paso, TX, Lexington, KY, and Wichita, KS are some of the best low-cost living areas.

 Summary: Is $3,000 per month a good salary?

 The primary concern with earning $3,000 per month paying for basic expenses.
 Your rent, utilities, and other necessities are going to consume your paycheck.
-Living on $3,000 per month won’t leave much in your pocket to invest and build wealth.
+Living on $3,000 monthly won’t leave much in your pocket to invest and build wealth.

-However, living on $3,000 per month is easier as a single person.
+However, living on $3,000 monthly is easier for a single person.
 Adding a second person, or even a third, can make living difficult.

-A good salary is considered to be $63k to be considered average.
+A good salary is considered to be $67.5k to be considered average.
 If you want to maximize happiness earned from income, shoot for $75k per year.
-Obviously, shooting for such a high income can be overwhelming.
+Shooting for such a high income can be overwhelming.
 Instead, focus on gradually increasing your income.

-You can easily find a city with a low-cost of living if you’re willing to move.
-Jobs that pay $36k year are everywhere.
-Finding a low-cost of living area can improve your expenses simply because prices are much lower.
+You can easily find a city with a low cost of living if you’re willing to move.
+Jobs that pay $36k a year are everywhere.
+Finding a low-cost living area can improve your expenses simply because prices are much lower.